issp-center-dev/TeNeS/sample/08_finitetemperature/README.md

     - `export PATH=${WHERE_TENES_INSTALLED}/bin:$PATH`
     - `sh run.sh`
     - `gnuplot -persist plot_e.plt` for generate a figure of energy
+    - `gnuplot -persist plot_c.plt` for generate a figure of specific heat
     - `gnuplot -persist plot_mz.plt` for generate a figure of manetization alog Sz
     - `gnuplot -persist plot_mx.plt` for generate a figure of magnetization alog Sx
 - model